Former inmate files suit over stabbing at Metro Jail - Lagniappe Mobile

 According to the complaint, Dickinson was in jail on the day he was stabbed due to a dispute with his aunt that occurred during an “emotional family gathering at his grandmother’s hospital room.”

 He was charged with third-degree domestic violence, a misdemeanor.
-Public records indicate it was the first time and only time Dickinson has been booked into Metro jail.
+Public records indicate it was the first and only time Dickinson has been booked into Metro Jail.

 Yet, the two somehow wound up in a cell together.
 He didn’t speak to the lawsuit directly, but Cochran said the new classification system will hopefully be able to prevent mismatches in the future.

-Previously, inmates were grouped together based on the offense they were arrested for but using the new system, things like criminal history and whether an inmate has been to state prison are considered as well.
+Previously, inmates were grouped together based on the offense they were arrested for, but in the new system, things like criminal history and whether an inmate has been to state prison are considered as well.

 “It’s based on several studies about how you classify inmates,” Cochran said.
 “Now these smaller groups of inmates that are classified similarly can be put together, and that will help us with our overall security and protecting more docile inmates from the aggressive, more serious inmates.”